Shape Quantities for Relational Quadrilateralland: Introduction

 RPM's are furthermore motivated through being useful toy models \cite{K92, EOT, RWR, Kieferbook06I06IISemiclIGrybBanalMGM, Records, FEPI, AF, Cones} of GR in geometrodynamical form, since they possess analogues of many features of this.
-RPM's are similar in complexity and in number of parallels with GR to minisuperspace \cite{Mini} and to 2 + 1 GR \cite{Carlip} are, though each such model differs in how it resembles GR, so that such models offer complementary perspectives and insights.
+RPM's are similar in complexity and in number of parallels with GR to minisuperspace \cite{Mini} or 2 + 1 GR \cite{Carlip} are, though each such model differs in how it resembles GR, so that such models offer complementary perspectives and insights.
 In particular, RPM's purely quadratic energy constraint parallels the GR super-Hamiltonian constraint in leading to the frozen formalism facet of the Problem of Time \cite{K92, I93}, alongside nontrivial linear constraints that parallel the GR momentum constraint (and are absent for minisuperspace), which cause a number of further difficulties in various approaches to the Problem of Time.
 Other useful applications of RPM's not covered by minisuperspace models include that RPM's are useful for the qualitative study of the quantum-cosmological origin of structure formation/inhomogeneity (scaled RPM's are a tightly analogous, simpler version of Halliwell--Hawking's \cite{HallHaw} model for this), and for the study of correlations between localized subsystems of a given instant.
-Scalefree RPM's such as this paper's, moreover, occurs as subproblems within scaled RPM's, corresponding to the light fast modes/inhomogeneities of shape in the preceding sentence's context.
-RPM's also admit analogies with conformal/York-type initial value problem formulations of GR, with the conformal 3-geometries playing an analogous role to the pure shapes \cite{York73York74ABFOABFKO}.
+Scalefree RPM's such as this paper's, moreover, occur as subproblems within scaled RPM's, corresponding to the light fast modes/inhomogeneities of shape in the preceding sentence's context, and so are a useful part of the study of the scaled model too.
+RPM's also admit analogies with conformal/York-type \cite{York73York74ABFOABFKO} initial value problem formulations of GR, with the conformal 3-geometries playing an analogous role to the pure shapes \cite{York73York74ABFOABFKO}.
 In general, having multiple toy models for the Problem of Time/Quantum Cosmology is highly useful \cite{K92}, and developing RPM's adds to this.

 1-$d$ RPM's \cite{AF, ScaleQM} and triangleland in 2-$d$ \cite{08I, 08II, +tri, 08III} have already been covered.
 2-$d$ suffices for almost all the analogies with GR to hold whilst keeping the mathematics manageable: for 1- and 2-$d$ pure-shape RPM's the reduced configuration spaces (shape spaces) are $\mathbb{S}^{N - 2}$ and $\mathbb{CP}^{N - 2}$; for scaled RPM's, they are the cones over these.
 Thus, we are now looking at the case of quadrilateralland in 2-$d$.
 Quadrilateralland is valuable A) through its simultaneously possessing nontrivial subsystems and nontrivial constraints, rendering it a useful and nontrivial model from which to gain qualitative understanding of the Halliwell--Hawking model and of correlations within a single instant, which enter into many timeless approaches to the Problem of Time (e.g. \cite{H03, Records} and more references in \cite{APOT}).
 B) From the 2-$d$ RPM of $N$ particles having $\mathbb{CP}^{N - 2}$ mathematics, of which $N$ = 4 is the first genuinely nontrivial and thus typical case (since, for $N = 3$, $\mathbb{CP}^1 = \mathbb{S}^2$).
 I further lay out mathematics of the quadrilateral in 2-$d$ in Sec 2, and discuss some of the consequences and applications in the Conclusion.